Kray-G/kinx/README.md

 However, either of these syntax is **NOT** familiar to C programmers.
 This Kinx is a script language for people who want C-like syntax.

+### The Concept

+The concept is, ___"Looks like JavaScript, feels like Ruby, and it is a script language fitting in C programmers."___

+*   Looks like JavaScript ...
+It provides C family syntax.
+*   Feels like Ruby ...
+Enjoy programming.
+*   Fitting in C programmers ...
+It is easy to use for many programmers.

+_"C programmers"_ in this context means _"almost all programmers."_
+Because I think almost all programmers have used or known C language at least.
+And _"Providing C Like Syntax"_ as well also means _"friendly for almost all programmers."_

 ### Features

 #### Language Basic Concept